PaskLab/adastry-ui/docs/docs/intro.md

 into play by fetching and processing these data, with some sugar on top of it..! 🍰

 The service is set to grow with its user needs, so it is not limited to rewards tracking.
-Adastry already pack other useful features and we count on our user to share their needs with us.
+Adastry already pack other useful features, and we count on our users to share their needs with us.

 ## What Adastry is not

-- __**__ A tax reporting tool (ie: [Koinly](https://koinly.io/), [CoinTracker](https://www.cointracker.io/),
+- __**__ A tax reporting tool. (ie: [Koinly](https://koinly.io/), [CoinTracker](https://www.cointracker.io/),
 [accointing](https://www.accointing.com/))
-- A blockchain explorer
+- A blockchain explorer.
-- A wallet client software
+- A wallet client software.

-__**__ While the main use case for using Adastry is tax reporting need, we only facilitate the acquisition of your data.
+__**__ While the main use case for using Adastry is tax reporting need, we only facilitate the acquisition and processing of your data.
 We do not provide profit/loss calculation.
 Each country have their own tax requirements, make sure to check with your local professional.

 ## Current limitation